VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 • Sexual Harassment

-This policy applies to sexual harassment committed against a person in the United States within a Bowie State University education program or activity.
+This policy applies to sexual harassment committed against a person in the United States within a Bowie State University educational program or activity.

 • Other Sexual Misconduct